 Graduate Admission Office

-The Milano School is widely recognized for its innovative approach to educating leaders who make a measurable difference.
+Milano Schoo of International Affairs, Management, and Urban Policy is widely recognized for its innovative approach to educating leaders who make a measurable difference.
 Its activities focus on addressing complex real-world problems in cities, organizations, and communities.
-Milano\'s approach is both comparative and global, with a commitment to the achievement of a just and equitable world.
+Milano's approach is both comparative and global, with a commitment to the achievement of a just and equitable world.
 Milano blends critical theory with hands-on practice, progressive thinking with social engagement, and research with reflection in action.
 The unparalleled faculty of scholars and practitioners engage in multidisciplinary, critical approaches that challenge prevailing wisdom.
 Milano graduates lead public, private, and nongovernmental institutions around the world and in New York City.
 Visit our Milano student community webpage at: www.milanoschool.org

-The Milano School is widely recognized for its innovative approach to educating leaders who make a measurable difference.
+Milano Schoo of International Affairs, Management, and Urban Policy is widely recognized for its innovative approach to educating leaders who make a measurable difference.
 Its activities focus on addressing complex real-world problems in cities, organizations, and communities.
-Milano\'s approach is both comparative and global, with a commitment to the achievement of a just and equitable world.
+Milano's approach is both comparative and global, with a commitment to the achievement of a just and equitable world.

 Milano blends critical theory with hands-on practice, progressive thinking with social engagement, and research with reflection in action.
 The unparalleled faculty of scholars and practitioners engage in multidisciplinary, critical approaches that challenge prevailing wisdom.
 Milano graduates lead public, private, and nongovernmental institutions around the world and in New York City.